Listen for webhook events

 Check webhook signatures

-Before you can verify signatures, you need to retrieve your endpoint's secret from your web app.
-Each secret is unique to the endpoint to which it corresponds.
-Additionally, if you have multiple endpoints, you must obtain a secret for each one.
-After this setup, Airwallex starts to sign each webhook it sends to the endpoint.
+Before you can verify signatures, you need to retrieve your notification URL's secret key from your web app.
+Each secret is unique to the URL to which it corresponds.
+After this setup, Airwallex starts to sign each webhook it sends to the URL.

 Whitelist IP addresses